Denis Kolinger

-Denis Kolinger (born 14 January 1994) is a professional footballer who plays as a centre-back for Lokomotiva.
+Denis Kolinger (born 14 January 1994) is a professional footballer who plays as a centre-back for Super League club Persija Jakarta.
 Born in Germany, he has represented the Croatia national team.

 Club career

 Kolinger was born in Malsch, Germany where his parents were working before they returned to Stankovo in Croatia when he was three months old.
 He started out at NK Jaska in nearby Jastrebarsko, moving on to the NK Zagreb academy at the age of 13.
-He went through all the ranks of the club, debuting for the senior side in the 2011/12 season, becoming a first-team regular in the following season.
-After NK Zagreb was relegated after the 2015/16 season, Kolinger moved to NK Lokomotiva, signing a four-year contract.
+He went through all the ranks of the club, debuting for the senior side in the 2011–12 season, becoming a first-team regular in the following season.
+After NK Zagreb was relegated after the 2015–16 season, Kolinger moved to NK Lokomotiva, signing a four-year contract.

 On 15 January 2021, Kolinger moved to Danish Superliga club Vejle Boldklub on a three-year deal.
 In August 2024, Kolinger's contract was terminated by mutual agreement.